-Climate Change and Energy Independence
+Climate Change & Energy Independence

 Green Office Initiative

-As part of an ongoing collaboration between public policy, research institutions and the business community to promote renewable energy and energy efficiency, I launched my Green Office Initiative.
+As part of an ongoing collaboration between public policy, research institutions and the business community to promote renewable energy and energy efficiency, I launched a Green Office Initiative.
 As a member of Congress, I must lead by example and not just talk about renewable energy.
 This initiative is good for national security, good for jobs and good for the climate.
 To fully wean ourselves from foreign oil and promote energy independence we must take action.

 Do you want to stay green?
 Click here for some helpful tips and tricks to saving energy and the environment.